authorityresearch.com

 Seducing, Deceiving and Manipulating People Through the Use of:

-Force Field Analysis, Group Dynamics, and Unfreezing, Moving, and Refreezing—the three steps of brainwashing.
+Force Field Analysis, Group Dynamics, and Unfreezing, Moving, and Refreezing—the three steps of brainwashing, washing the father's authority (Nationalism) from the thoughts and the actions of the next generation.

 "A successful change includes, therefore, three aspects: unfreezing the present level, moving to the new level, and freezing group life on the new level."
 "The individual accepts the new system of values and beliefs by accepting belongingness to the group." (source: Kenneth Benne, Human Relations in Curriculum Change)

-Describing the father's/Father's authority and the effect it has upon the child, i.e., the guilty conscience, Kurt Lewin explained what must be done in order to negate its effect upon the child, 'liberating' the child, i.e., the child's carnal nature from the father's/Father's authority.
+Describing the Father's authority and the effect it has upon the child, the guilty conscience, Kurt Lewin explained what must be done in order to negate its effect upon the child, 'liberating' the child, the child's carnal nature from the Father's authority.

 "The negative valence of a forbidden object which in itself attracts the child thus usually derives from an induced field of force of an adult."
 "If this field of force loses its psychological existence for the child (e.g., if the adult goes away or loses his authority) the negative valence also disappears."
 (Kurt Lewin, A Dynamic Theory of Personality)

-He explained how to overcome the effect the father's/Father's authority has upon a meeting, how to destabilize those loyal to the father's/Father's authority in order to initiate change.
-By bringing dialogue (which has no father's/Father's authority in it, i.e., is informal and subjective, i.e., is subject to the persons "feelings" of the 'moment,' i.e., is subject to the persons desires or "self interest" of the 'moment') into a discussion (which supports the father's/Father's authority, i.e., is formal and objective, i.e., is subject to being right and not wrong according to established commands, rules, facts, and truth) confusion is engendered, requiring either moving to discussion, i.e., rejecting dialogue, retaining the father's/Father's authority or moving to dialogue, i.e., rejecting the father's/Father's authority, 'liberating' the participates (and the outcome) from being subject to the father's/Father's authority, i.e., "rule of law."
-By forcing the meeting into dialogue, with the objective of coming to a consensus (a "feeling" of "oneness"), any who insist upon discussion, i.e., holding onto the father's/Father's authority, insisting upon doing right and not wrong according to established commands, rules, facts, and truth become the source of "controversy," i.e., are labeled as being negative, divisive, hateful, intolerant, maladjusted, lower order thinkers, unadaptable to 'change,' intolerant of diversity (deviance), irrational, unreasonable, phobic, in denial, resisters to 'change,' not team players, phobic, racist, fascist, psychological, immoral, uncaring, etc., and are either converted (willingly participate in dialogue), are silenced (told not to be "negative"), or are cast out of (not invited back into) the meeting.
+He explained how to overcome the effect the Father's authority has upon a meeting, how to destabilize those loyal to the Father's authority in order to initiate change.
+By bringing dialogue (which has no Father's authority in it, is informal and subjective, is subject to the persons "feelings" of the 'moment,' is subject to the persons desires or "self interest" of the 'moment') into a discussion (which supports the Father's authority, is formal and objective, is subject to being right and not wrong according to established commands, rules, facts, and truth) confusion is engendered, requiring either moving to discussion, rejecting dialogue, retaining the Father's authority or moving to dialogue, rejecting the Father's authority, 'liberating' the participates (and the outcome) from being subject to the Father's authority, "rule of law."
+By forcing the meeting into dialogue, with the objective of coming to a consensus (a "feeling" of "oneness"), any who insist upon discussion, holding onto the Father's authority, insisting upon doing right and not wrong according to established commands, rules, facts, and truth become the source of "controversy," are labeled as being negative, divisive, hateful, intolerant, maladjusted, lower order thinkers, unadaptable to 'change,' intolerant of diversity (deviance), irrational, unreasonable, phobic, in denial, resisters to 'change,' not team players, phobic, racist, fascist, psychological, immoral, uncaring, etc., and are either converted (willingly participate in dialogue), are silenced (told not to be "negative"), censored (blocked from having access to communication with others), or are cast out (not invited back into the meeting or even "unlived").

 "Change in organization can be derived from the overlapping between play and barrier behavior.
 To be governed by two strong goals is equivalent to the existence of two conflicting controlling heads within the organism.
 This should lead to a decrease in degree of hierarchical organization.
 Also, a certain disorganization should result from the fact that the cognitive-motor system loses to some degree its character of a good medium because of these conflicting heads.
 It ceases to be in a state of near equilibrium; the forces under the control of one head have to counteract the forces of the other before they are effective."
 (Kurt Lewin in Child Behavior and Development Chapter XXVI Frustration and Regression)